ingo/ingo.github.io/_recipes/cabbage_and_carrot_thoran_style_salad_indian_salad.md

 vegan: "\u2713"
 ---

-Finely shredded cabbage and carrot are tossed with a spiced coconut Indian "sambal" of sorts.
-Based on the traditional Indian Thoran dry curry, this Indian Salad ridiculously delicious!
 This unique Indian-inspired salad combines finely shredded raw cabbage and carrots tossed in a spicy coconut dressing.
 The dressing features flavors found in a traditional Thoran dry curry recipe.
 The end result is a salad with an unexpected yet delicious flavor combination that's sure to impress.
-It works well as either a side salad or vegetarian main dish.
-This salad is made with finely shredded cabbage and carrot, tossed with a spiced Indian coconut “sambal” of sorts.
-Based on the traditional South Indian _Thoran_ dry curries, this is ridiculously delicious!

 ### Ingredients